Gompali/ispmailadmin-api/README.md

         }

-     - the application will return a Bearer token (a long string known as JWT Token)
+     - if login succeed the api will return a Bearer token (a long string known as JWT Token)

      - use this JWT Token (expires after 1 hour) in authorization header and prefix "Bearer "